cscheid/cscheid.net/writing/scifi_notes.md

 true in the context of local comparisons.
 But is that really the best one could do?)

-Examples: Ready Player One; The Reckoners; The Atrocity Archives
+Examples: Ready Player One; The Reckoners; The Atrocity Archives;
+Altered Carbon